TelegramBots/Telegram.Bot.Framework/docs/wiki/games/games-in-telegram.md

 ## Redirecting user to Game

-In the chat, when user clicks on _Play LubmberJack_, for instance, your bot receives a CallbackQuery update containing `game_short_name`.
+In the chat, when user clicks on _Play LumberJack_, for instance, your bot receives a CallbackQuery update containing `game_short_name`.
 In response, bot makes a `answerCallbackQuery` request passing the url to the game's page.
 Telegram client opens the browser and the fun starts!